 Mohandas Karamchand Gandhi, among other Indian leaders, was extremely critical of the Act and argued that not everyone should get punishment in response to isolated political crimes.

 Gandhiji and others found that constitutional opposition to the measure was fruitless, so on April 6, a “hartal” was organized where Indians would suspend all business and fast as a sign of their opposition and civil disobedience would be offered against specific law.

 This event is known as the Rowlatt Satyagraha.

-Gandhiji named the Rowlatt Act as “black act“.
+Gandhiji named the Rowlatt Act as a “black act“.

 Deciding that Indians were not ready to make a stand consistent with the principle of nonviolence, an integral part of satyagraha, Gandhiji suspended the resistance.

 The Rowlatt Act came into effect in March 1919.